Multiconfiguration Pair-Density Functional Theory Calculations of Low-lying States of Complex Chemical Systems with Quantum Computers: Results

 In Fig.~\ref{ground-cr2-12o-22o-ccpvtzdk}, we compare VQE-CASSCF and VQE-MC-PDFT potential energy curves for Cr$_2$ as a function of the active-space size, using active spaces (12e, 12o), (12e, 22o), and (12e, 28o).
 The CASSCF curves remain qualitatively incorrect across these choices: the (12e, 12o) and (12e, 22o) results are predominantly repulsive over the investigated bond-length range, and even the enlarged (12e, 28o) space yields only a shallow minimum at an overly long bond distance relative to the Larsson reference.
 By contrast, VQE-MC-PDFT produces a bound potential already in the minimal valence space and improves systematically upon active-space expansion.
 Increasing the active space from 12o to 22o and further to 28o deepens the well and reduces the deviation from the reference curve across the near-equilibrium and intermediate-distance regions, indicating that residual errors are dominated by incomplete valence correlation within the chosen active space.

 To assess basis-set convergence at fixed active space, Fig.~\ref{ground-cr2-12o-22o-ccpwcvtzdk} reports VQE-MC-PDFT results for the (12e,22o) active space using cc-pVXZ-DK basis sets with X = T, Q, and 5 (TZ/QZ/5Z).
-The VQE‑MC‑PDFT curves for TZ/QZ/5Z are closely clustered over the bond-length range, demonstrating that the basis-set dependence is comparatively modest for this active-space choice.
+The VQE-MC-PDFT curves for TZ/QZ/5Z are closely clustered over the bond-length range, demonstrating that the basis-set dependence is comparatively modest for this active-space choice.
 Moving from TZ to QZ and 5Z yields only small changes in the well depth and the deviation profile (bottom panel), with the largest visible differences occurring away from the minimum (longer bond distances).
-Overall, these data suggest that—within the present setup—improving agreement with the reference curve is more effectively achieved by enlarging the active space than by further increasing the one-electron basis from TZ to QZ/5Z.
+Overall, the data indicate that, within the current framework, enhancing agreement with the reference curve is more effectively accomplished by expanding the active space rather than by further increasing the one-electron basis from TZ to QZ/5Z.

-The chromium dimer, which exhibits an experimental equilibrium bond length approximately 1.68 Å, is extensively examined concerning the more compact 1.50 Å geometry.
-This latter configuration serves as a standard and rigorous benchmark in scholarly research.
-Although the Ahlrichs-SV basis set used in this benchmark is considered modest for Cr$_2$, this specific geometry–basis combination has become a canonical testbed for evaluating the accuracy and scalability of high-level electronic structure methods.
+The chromium dimer, which exhibits an experimental equilibrium bond length approximately 1.68~\AA, has been extensively studied at the shorter 1.50~\AA\ geometry, which serves as a stringent benchmark.
+Although the Ahlrichs-SV basis set used in this benchmark is considered modest for Cr$_2$, this specific geometry-basis combination has become a canonical testbed for evaluating the accuracy and scalability of high-level electronic structure methods.
 Seminal studies employing Multireference Linearized Coupled Cluster theory using Matrix Product States (MPS-LCC)~\cite{sharma2015multireference} and SHCI~\cite{li2020accurate} have established approximate reference energies of full configuration interaction (FCI) quality for the large (48e, 42o) active space in this setting, providing the critical benchmarks against which we validate our approach.